telit/devicewise-angular/README.md

 ```

 This multisubscribe store makes it easy to add, remove, and edit variables from a single stream from devicewise.

+# Cross Origin Resource Sharing (CORS)
+Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell browsers to give a web application running at one origin, access to selected resources from a different origin.

+Run these steps to enable CORS on deviceWISE.

+* Navigate to your deviceWISE install directory
+* Open the file "deviceWISE\Runtime\dwcore\dwcore.properties"
+* Add the line "#http.allow_origin=http://localhost:4200" anywhere in the file (where http://localhost:4200 is the origin to allow access)
+* Save the file
+* Restart deviceWISE

 # What to do now?